Your Options for NYS Tax Debt Relief

 Getting NYS Tax Debt Relief – Do It Yourself or Get a Qualified Tax Attorney

-If you owe less than $20,000 you may be best off just deal with the debt yourself.
+If you owe less than $20,000 you may be best off just dealing with the debt yourself.
 You can see our tax help guide for information that may help you.
 I recommend you have an experienced tax attorney handle your case if you owe over that.
 If you hire someone, make sure you hire a tax law firm and not a tax relief company.
-Most tax relief companies charge high up front fees and could close at any time.
+Most tax relief companies charge high upfront fees and could close at any time.
 This happened to clients of JK Harris, Blue Tax, Nationwide Tax Relief, American Tax Relief… and the list goes on and on.
 We are highly experienced in dealing with NYS tax debt relief even though our office is located in Las Vegas, Nevada, as we help clients nationwide.
 We have handled more NYS cases than most NY attorneys and our rates are typically much more affordable as we do not have NY overhead costs.
-For a free consultation with one of our tax attorneys call us at (888) 515-4829 and press 1.
-You can also submit a request on our Contact Us page and we’ll get back to you.
-See why we are rated 5 stars on Yelp!
+For a free consultation with one of our tax attorneys submit a request on our tax resolution help page or call us at (888) 515-4829 and we’ll get back to you.
+See why we have rated 5 stars on Yelp!